Why might it be relevant to me as a small business owner, sole trader or freelancer?

 - Broad cover for legislative based claims such as breaches of Consumer Protection Legislation, allegations of Intellectual Property breaches, and formal Inquiries from regulatory bodies.

-As a member of the Global Institute of Training and Presenting you can access your PI and PL insurance from $456.50 (One of the best prices in the industry for this type of insurance)
+As a member of the Global Institute of Training and Presenting community you can access your PI and PL insurance from $456.50 (One of the best prices in the industry for this type of insurance)

 We have chosen FD Beck as our insurance partner for their solid reputation in the insurance industry.